-The authorised fund manager of the Scheme is Federated Hermes (UK) LLP (the "ACD") in its capacity as the authorised corporation director of the Scheme.
+The authorised fund manager of the Scheme is Federated Hermes (UK) LLP (the "ACD") in its capacity as the authorised corporate director of the Scheme.
 The ACD is responsible for the management and administration of the Scheme, including the investment management of the Funds.

 The ACD is a limited liability partnership registered in England and Wales with registered number OC327292 on 30 March 2007.
 The registered office of the ACD is at 5th Floor, One New Change, London EC4M 9AF and its head office is at 150 Cheapside, London EC2V 6ET.
 The ACD is authorised and regulated by the Financial Conduct Authority with Firm Reference Number 469674.
+The ultimate parent undertaking of the ACD is Federated Hermes, Inc.